ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ALVR might profit from some good head tracking.
 Check out the project if you haven't heard about it. https://github.com/polygraphene/ALVR They already have an open issue dealing with this topic: https://github.com/polygraphene/ALVR/issues/8.

 The tracking could be more stable regarding the issue with the low frame rates (30fps) of the ARCamera (on Samsung phones).
-My latest updates almost fixes the problem completely by making it less noticeable through smoothing the camera movement by Lerp.
+My latest updates almost fixes the problem completely by making it less noticeable through smoothing the camera movement by the Lerp function.
 The issue with low frame rates was shortly discussed in the ARCore developer forum here: (https://github.com/google-ar/arcore-unity-sdk/issues/34) and here: (https://github.com/google-ar/arcore-unity-sdk/issues/141) but it is unclear if Google is working on improving this issue.
 It seems ARCore allows for different FPS on different devices https://stackoverflow.com/questions/47105427/framerate-issues-on-samsung-s8.
 I don't have a Pixel 2 phone to test this but if it is true the Pixel 2 could have much better tracking capabilities because the ARCore frame rate is a real bottelneck.

 I am currently working on implementing hand tracking using software from Manomotion (https://www.manomotion.com/) and I hope to tell you more about it in the future.